 My drive for health started around age 20 or so.
 Definitely not before that.
 Never an athlete early on.
 I took some step classes around age 20, ended up teaching those classes as a certified AFAA instructor for 8 years, got a Master’s in Health Education from ECU.
 Focused on smoke-free and tobacco-free policy change for 12 years.
 Had kids.
 Took a turn professionally to accommodate family needs.
-But now in 2017 I want to circle back to where my soul is happy – somewhere, somehow back to health…but I’m not sure the exact path that will take.
+But now I want to circle back to where my soul is happy – somewhere, somehow back to health…but I’m not sure the exact path that will take.

 I’ve been married since 1998 – to the same person – and we still really like each other.
 I love to learn, grow, challenge myself, and try to seek out ways to do that on a regular basis.
 I love dogs, love my three boys, and love being excited about life.
 I’m a little crafty.
 Like to cook.
 But the thing I am best at is setting a goal in the distance, and working backwards from that date/thing to make it happen.
 I am FANTASTIC at that.
 It’s a needed skill in many things, but definitely in triathlon.
 I’m not a skilled athlete when it comes to speed or long distance endurance.
 But I am really great at planning and figuring out how to start.
 I think the starting place can be the hardest.
 There are so many reasons to *not* start.
 Don’t listen to those reasons, find a reason why you CAN start.

 The first triathlon I did was in 2009 – a women’s only event called the Ramblin’ Rose in Chapel Hill.
 I honestly can’t remember how I bumped into it – probably online somehow I assume.
 Really glad I did!
 It’s been one of those life changing turning points for me.

 channychangreen @ gmail.com